 Hang a Gallery Wall

 Gallery walls are in, and they have been in for more than a decade.
 This decorating style transforms a bare wall into a centerpiece of décor in your home using artworks and shelves hung from the wall.
-Gallery walls are useful for hiding a number of unsightly ills, like television screens or thermostats, so you can be sure a gallery wall will help visitors’ eyes skate over your AC unit, too.
+Gallery walls are useful for hiding a number of unsightly ills, like television screens or thermostats, so you can be sure a gallery wall will help visitors’ eyes skate over your AC unit, too, you can also buy large overmantle mirrors for sale it’s available on our store.

 There are a few different strategies for building an attractive gallery wall, and how you construct yours will depend on your room’s current aesthetic.
 For instance, if your room is minimalist and spartan, you might design a gallery wall to be strictly organized, with pictures of the same size, shape and frame arranged into straight rows.